 Preventing Crime In and Around Rental Property

-In almost every state, responsibility for preventing crime and protecting tenants from crime that occurs on a rental property falls to some degree on the landlord.
-In fact, the landlord has a duty to use reasonable precaution to protect tenants from foreseeable harm caused by criminal acts.
-The following is a list of actions a tenant can take to help ensure that a rental unit and the surrounding property are safe and secure.
+In almost every state, a landlord has some responsibility for preventing crime.
+This entails protecting tenants from crime on a rental property.
+Generally, a landlord has a duty to use reasonable care to protect tenants from foreseeable harm caused by criminal acts.
+The following is a list of actions a tenant can take to help ensure that a rental unit is safe.

-Check Whether Security Measures Comply with Local and State Laws
+Check Whether Security Measures Adhere To Local and State Laws

-A landlord must comply with city and state regulations of rental property.
-A few states have specific laws that regulate the security a landlord must provide tenants, but it is more common for local ordinances to require security measures, such as peepholes and deadbolt locks.
-Copies of housing regulations are available from the local library and from the city.
-If a landlord has violated a regulation, the tenant may report it to the agency that enforces those regulations.
+A landlord must abide by city and state regulations governing rental property.
+A few states have specific laws regulating the security a landlord must provide tenants.
+But it's more common for local ordinances to impose security measures, such as peepholes and deadbolt locks.
+Copies of housing regulations are usually available online on government websites.
+If a landlord has violated a regulation, the tenant may report it to the agency enforcing those regulations.
+Most states have housing program departments that receive such complaints.

-In many states, even if specific security regulations do not apply, courts will sometimes hold landlords liable for not preventing crime that occurs because of a violation of the implied warranty of habitability.
-For instance, if an assailant gains entrance into a building through an unlocked door that the landlord was aware was broken but failed to fix for a long time, the landlord may be partially liable for damages because the defect substantially contributed to the assailant's commission of the crime.
+In many states, even if specific security regulations do not apply, courts will sometimes hold landlords liable.
+Landlords may be held liable for not preventing crime that occurs because of a violation of the implied warranty of habitability.
+For instance, suppose an assailant gains entrance into a building through an unlocked door.
+If the landlord was aware the lock was broken but failed to fix it for a long time, they may be partially liable for damages.
+This is because the defect substantially contributed to the assailant's commission of the crime.

-The law requires a landlord to act reasonably under the circumstances.
-This means that a landlord must take reasonable steps to provide security measures that will protect tenants from foreseeable criminal activity.
+The law wants a landlord to act reasonably under the circumstances.
+This means that a landlord must take reasonable steps to provide security measures.
+The measures will be intended to protect tenants from foreseeable criminal activity.
 In general, courts may find that preventing crime is the responsibility of the landlord when:

-- The landlord controls the area where the crime occurs.
-Landlords control common areas, such as a lobby, but not sidewalks outside of the property.
+The landlord controls the area where the crime occurs.
+Landlords control common areas, such as lobbies, walkways, and elevators.
+This doesn't include sidewalks outside of the property.

-- It is foreseeable that a crime would occur.
-Prior criminal activity on the property or in the neighborhood creates an increased responsibility on the landlord to protect tenants from future crime.
+It's foreseeable that various types of crime would occur.
+Prior criminal activity on the property or in the neighborhood may increase a landlord's responsibility.
+It may impose a duty on the landlord to protect tenants from future crime.
+This is because the property owner will have had earlier notice.
+They'll know prior on-site illegal activity has made the premises prone to security issues.

 Make the Landlord Accountable for Security Promises

-If a landlord makes an oral or a written promise in an advertisement, a lease, or a rental agreement about specific security measures for a building, the tenants have the right to benefit from those promises.
-The failure of a landlord to provide a promised security feature or to maintain security measures already in place may lead to the landlord's liability if the failure to provide or maintain the specific security feature contributed to a crime.
+If a landlord makes an oral or written promise in an advertisement, they'll have to keep it.
+If a lease mentions specific security measures for a building, the tenants have the right to enjoy those promises.
+The failure of a landlord to provide a promised security feature or maintain existing security measures can be dangerous.
+It may lead to the landlord's liability if the failure to provide or maintain the specific security feature contributed to a crime.

 Search for Potential Security Breaches

 An effective way of preventing crime is for the tenant to inspect the property.
-If trimming bushes or installing lighting in a dim area of a parking lot will enhance security, a tenant may make suggestions and specific requests of the landlord.
+Suppose trimming bushes or installing lighting in a dim area of a parking lot will enhance security.
+A tenant may make suggestions and specific requests of the landlord.
 As discussed above, a landlord must take reasonable precautions to protect tenants from crime.

-A tenant that discovers a security breach, such as a broken lock or a broken window, should inform the landlord.
-A landlord should fix the security measure immediately to prevent criminal activity and to protect tenants.
+Similarly, a tenant who discovers a security breach, such as a broken lock or a broken window, should inform the landlord.
+A landlord should fix the security measure reasonably quickly to prevent criminal activity and protect tenants.
+But what if your landlord feels you're pestering them too much with your security concerns?
+If the landlord retaliates against you by threatening you with eviction, be aware of your rights.
+A landlord can't punish you if your requests are reasonable and you've abided by your lease.

 Fix the Problem and Charge the Landlord

-If local or state code requires the implementation of a security measure, a landlord is required to provide this feature.
-However, a tenant may fix the problem and charge the landlord for the cost or sue the landlord for reimbursement in small claims court.
-In Texas, for instance, a tenant may deduct the cost of installing a security feature from the rent or move out.
+If local or state code mandates the implementation of a security measure, a landlord must provide this feature.
+Sometimes, a tenant may also fix the problem and charge the landlord for the cost.
+In other situations, they may sue the landlord for reimbursement.
+In some states, a tenant may deduct the cost of installing a reasonably necessary security feature from the rent.

-In some circumstances, when a history of criminal activity is present and the landlord fails to take reasonable steps to ensure the safety of tenants, a tenant may be able to legally break the lease and move out if the landlord fails to fix the problem within a reasonable time.
+Some situations might even allow a tenant to break the lease and move out if it's reasonable to do so under the circumstances.
+For example, suppose a history of criminal activity is present in the rental.
+Despite their awareness, the landlord fails to take reasonable steps to ensure tenant safety.
+In these circumstances, a tenant may be able to break the lease and move out legally.
+Some states will permit the tenant to take such action if the landlord fails to fix the problem within a reasonable time.

-As a precaution against theft, a tenant may obtain renters' insurance.
-If a burglar, for example, steals a tenant's personal property, renters' insurance will provide reimbursement up to the maximum amount of the insurance policy.
-Various coverage amounts are available, including policies for $20,000 and even $50,000.
+As a precaution against theft, a tenant may get renters' insurance.
+Suppose a burglar steals a tenant's personal property.
+Here, renters' insurance may provide reimbursement up to the maximum amount of the insurance policy.
+Various coverage amounts are available depending on the policy you buy.
+You should consult with your insurance company about your policy limits and coverage.
+This is to ensure that you have coverage for different types of problems that could occur in your rental unit.
+Some lease agreements even force tenants to get renters' insurance.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help